 How much does the program cost?

 The program does not cost anything for participants.
 The college will pay for room and board and round-trip transportation to Williamstown for students who are selected.
-All texts and supplies will be provided, and students will receive a $250 stipend for spending money and a waiver of their summer earning expectation.
+All texts and supplies will be provided and students will receive a $250 stipend for spending money as well as a waiver of their summer earning expectation.

 How long is the program and when does it run?

 The program is 5 weeks long and begins in late June.

 Where do students live?

 The SHSS class lives in Wood House, a “row house”, often picked into by upper-class students during the school year.
 Everyone has a single room.
 Living with the pre-frosh in Wood House are three upper-class Resident Mentors who serve as academic resources, social directors, and general friends and mentors for the students.

 Who is invited?

 As mentioned in the cover letter, we invite students who have expressed an interest in the humanities and/or social sciences and whose family background makes them underrepresented in the academic world.
 More specifically, our invitation list, which we get from the Admission Office, includes any first generation college student and/or anyone who self-identifies as African-American, Latina/o, or Native American.
 Every year Williams becomes more diverse in all kinds of exciting ways.
 We hope that SHSS will be one way to ensure that its participants thrive academically and socially.

 This is my last summer at home before college.
 Why would I do this program?